 Bitcoin is the world’s most widely used cryptocurrency, and is generally credited with bringing the movement into the mainstream.
 Its market cap and individual unit value consistently dwarf (by a factor of 10 or more) that of the next most popular cryptocurrency.
 Bitcoin has a programmed supply limit of 21 million Bitcoin.

 Bitcoin is increasingly viewed as a legitimate means of exchange.
 Many well-known companies accept Bitcoin payments, though most partner with an exchange to convert Bitcoin into U.S. dollars before receiving their funds.

 Released in 2011, Litecoin uses the same basic structure as Bitcoin.
-Key differences include a higher programmed supply limit (84 million units) and a shorter target block chain creation time (two-and-a-half minutes).
+Key differences include a higher programmed supply limit (84 million units) and a shorter target blockchain creation time (two-and-a-half minutes).
 The encryption algorithm is slightly different as well.
-Litecoin is usually the second- or third-most popular cryptocurrency by market capitalization.
+Litecoin is often the second- or third-most popular cryptocurrency by market capitalization.

 However, critics have noted that Ripple’s network and code are more susceptible to manipulation by sophisticated hackers and may not offer the same anonymity protections as Bitcoin-derived cryptocurrencies.

 Launched in 2015, Ethereum makes some noteworthy improvements on Bitcoin’s basic architecture.
 In particular, it utilizes “smart contracts” that enforce the performance of a given transaction, compel parties not to renege on their agreements, and contain mechanisms for refunds should one party violate the agreement.
 Though “smart contracts” represent an important move toward addressing the lack of chargebacks and refunds in cryptocurrencies, it remains to be seen whether they’re enough to solve the problem completely.